 Councils deliver locally-tailored RADF programs based on the identified priorities, opportunities and capacities of their local communities.
 This means that what RADF delivers may appear to be different in different localities as it responds to the aspirations of local communities and the ways they work.

 Quick Response Grants

 Projects requesting funding under $1,000 can apply for a Quick Response Grant.
 These are available all year round or until all funding has been allocated.
-Please contact the RADF Liaison Officer (Kath Barnett) email: firstname.lastname@example.org to first discuss your project and then be forwarded an application form.
+Please contact the RADF Liaison Officer (Kath Hansen) email: email@example.com to first discuss your project before submitting an application form.

-Projects requesting funding over $1,000 can apply for a RADF Community Grant, with two funding grounds held each year as advertised.
+Projects requesting funding over $1,000 can apply for a RADF Community Grant, with two funding rounds held each year as advertised.
+Grants are generally capped at $5,000 however larger requests for projects evidencing significant community engagement, partnerships and outcomes are considered.
 These applications must be submitted as one document to:

 Cassowary Coast Regional Council

 or email: firstname.lastname@example.org